Chart Color Schemes

 Greenacres lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Greenacres' population is estimated at around 3,752 as of Feb 2026.
-This reflects an increase of 396 people (11.8%) since the 2021 Census, which reported a population of 3,356 people.
-The change is inferred from the resident population of 3,576, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,410 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 11.8% growth since the 2021 census exceeded the state (9.0%), along with the Greater Adelaide, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 74.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Greenacres' population is estimated at around 3,372 as of May 2026.
+This reflects an increase of 16 people (0.5%) since the 2021 Census, which reported a population of 3,356 people.
+The change is inferred from the resident population of 3,368, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025, and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,065 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Greenacres has demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to grow by 368 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.4% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to grow by 337 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.9% in total over the 16 years.

 Frequently Asked Questions - Population